yretenai/io_import_psw/README.md

 Suffix indicates both the sequence and bone index: `ROTTRACK[SEQUENCEID]:[BONEID]` = `ROTTRACK0:0`, `ROTTRACK0:1`

-`20 bytes - float32 time, FQuaternion rotation`
+`20 bytes - float time, Quaternion rotation`

 Rotation keyframes for each sequence, bone and point in time.
 Will be interpolated linearly by Blender.